Mentor System

 Is mentoring the same as flight instruction?

 No. Mentors are volunteer peers sharing personal experience and opinion.
 Even if a mentor holds a CFI/CFII certificate, they are not acting in an instructional capacity.
-The requesting pilot always retains full PIC authority and responsibility.
+The requesting pilot always retains full PIC authority and responsibility for their decision.

 Do I need a Pro subscription to get help?